DoniaEid/-Generative-AI-/units/OCI Generative AI Service.md

 You must provide examples in the prompt so that it can infer the pattern and apply it to new examples.

+## What k_shot?
+  k-shot prompting means that you give the model k examples in the prompt before asking it to solve a new example.

+  * k = the number of examples in the prompt

+  * The goal: to help the model infer the pattern or rule from these examples

+  * The more examples (k) you provide, the better the model understands the pattern and the lower the chance of error.